SciTools/cube_browser/doc/write_your_own/components/intro.rst

 Usage
 -----

-To use your Explorer, you must run each cell consecutively to produce your widgets and log your selections.
+To use your Cube Explorer, you must run each cell consecutively to produce your widgets and store your selected values.
-Upon running each cell, you must make the selection for the widget relating to that cell before running the next.
+Hence, as you run each cell, you set your value for the widget before running the next.

-If you would like to change any of your options retrospectively, you will have to re-run all following widgets after the change to ensure that the values update.
+If you would like to change any of your selections retrospectively, you will have to re-run all following cells to ensure that the values update.
 This is important if you have any dependencies between widgets (see following notebook links for examples of this).